 Framework Agreement Description

-The Patient Discharge and Mental Health Step Down Beds Services Framework Agreement has been developed to reduce the demand on NHS Trusts by supporting with their adult patient discharge pathways
+The Patient Discharge and Mental Health Step Down Beds (Care) Services Framework Agreement has been developed to reduce the demand on NHS Trusts by supporting with their adult patient discharge pathways

 The framework agreement aims to: